deforum-art/sd-webui-deforum/README.md

 As auto's webui is getting updated multiple times a day, every day, things tend to break with regards to extensions compatability.
 Therefore, it is best recommended to keep two folders:
 1. "Stable" folder that you don't regularly update, with versions that you know *work* together (we will provide info on this soon).
-2. "Experimantal" folder in which you can add 'git pull' to you webui-user.bat, update deforum every day, etc. Keep it wild - but be prepared for bugs.
+2. "Experimental" folder in which you can add 'git pull' to you webui-user.bat, update deforum every day, etc. Keep it wild - but be prepared for bugs.

 ## Getting Started